 - Certify that, to the best of his or her knowledge, all information provided to us, including information concerning beneficial owners, is complete and correct

-We may refuse to recognize any resolution affecting the Account that appears to us to be incomplete or improperly executed.
+We may refuse to recognize any resolution or document affecting the Account that appears to us to be incomplete, improperly executed, or fraudulent.

 1.7 Minimum Deposits and Balances